Anay241/audio-transcriber/README.md

 1. **No menu bar icon?**
    - Make sure you're running from the correct directory
-   - Check the logs in `transcriber.log`
+   - Check the logs in `logs/transcriber.log`

 2. **Model download fails?**
    - Check your internet connection